malbertg/mt_project/README.md

-# Machine Translation Project
+# Machine Translation Project 🌐

 ## Overview
 This project explores the impact of machine translation (MT) on target languages, using the Europarl corpus for the language pair Spanish-English.
-The focus is on comparing outputs from Helsinki-NLP's Opus-MT model with human translations to assess how MT may alter linguistic features.
+The focus is on comparing outputs from Helsinki-NLP's Opus-MT model with human translations to assess how MT may alter linguistic features. 📊

 ## Motivation
-Our findings aim to provide insights into the occasional awkwardness observed in MT outputs and explore issues such as gender bias, formal register discrepancies and loss of fluency or lexical richness.
+Our findings aim to provide insights into the occasional awkwardness observed in MT outputs and explore issues such as gender bias, formal register discrepancies, and loss of fluency or lexical richness.

 ## Methodology
-- **Corpus**: European Parliament Proceedings Parallel Corpus 1996-2011 (Europarl).
+- **Corpus**: European Parliament Proceedings Parallel Corpus 1996-2011 (Europarl). 📜
-- **Translation Model**: Helsinki-NLP/opus-mt-es-en, a state-of-the-art neural machine translation model available on HuggingFace.
+- **Translation Model**: Helsinki-NLP/opus-mt-es-en, a state-of-the-art neural machine translation model available on HuggingFace. 🧠
-- **Analysis**: Comparison of linguistic features between human and MT outputs, focusing on syntax transfer, lexical choices, and register maintenance.
+- **Analysis**: Comparison of linguistic features between human and MT outputs, focusing on syntax transfer, lexical choices, and register maintenance. 🔍

 ## Contributors
 - Marina Albert